Swagatika-Meher/msvsd2bitcomp/Week_2/README.md

 **Synthesis**

-The OpenROAD Flow starts with a flow configuration file config.mk, the chosen platform (sky130hd, for example) and the Verilog files are generated from the previous part.
+For completeing the process like floorplan, routing, placement and the like, OpenRoad Flow is used.
+The OpenROAD Flow starts with a flow configuration file `config.mk`, the chosen platform (sky130hd, for example) and the Verilog files are generated from the previous part.
 ```
 $ export PDK_ROOT=/usr/local/share/pdk
 $ make sky130hd_temp